couchbaselabs/docs-ng/content/couchbase-manual-1.8/introduction-to-couchbase-server.markdown

    nodes will change the size of the bucket.

-For more information about creating and changing these node memory quota and bucket quota, see [Configuring Memory Quota for a Cluster](couchbase-manual-ready.html#restapi-cluster-memory-quota) and [Creating and Editing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-createedit).
+For more information about creating and changing these node memory quota and bucket quota, see [Initializing Nodes](couchbase-manual-ready.html#couchbase-cli-initializing-nodes) and [Creating and Editing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-createedit).

 <a id="couchbase-introduction-architecture-buckets"></a>